cs-ed/edtech-plan-afrewin/README.md

 * Multiple/No Response - 1.57%

 School Demographics by Student Group:
 * Socio-Economically Disadvantaged (Title I) - 82.6%
 * English Learners - 8.3%
 * Foster Youth - 0.5%
 * Special Education - 10.5%
 * Homeless Youth (McKinney-Vento) - 7.2%

+The District has invested in providing chromebooks to each students.
+Each campus is outfitted with wireless access points in each classroom and most of the common areas.
+Students are able to access their Google apps and the internet while at school, in any class they may be in.
+Unfortunately, there are a number of students who do not have access at home, due to lack of availability for people who live away from the city or a family's inability to afford the cost.

 Provide relevant details about your course and/or school that will influence the decisions in the plan.
 What assets and constraints do you face?
 What is the